ibm-cloud-docs/databases-for-postgresql/resiliency-ha-dr.md

 | Member count | Minimum - 2 members.
 Default is a Standard two member deployment.
 A two-member cluster will automatically recover from a single instance or zone failure (with data loss up to the lag threshold).
 During data synchronization for a new replica, the cluster has exposure to second failure causing data loss.
 A three-member, see [adding PostgreSQL members](/docs/databases-for-postgresql?topic=databases-for-postgresql-horizontal-scaling), is resilient to the failure of two members during the same failure period | Three members required for synchronous replication |
 | Synchronous replication | Improves RPO by adding remote member sync to the data write path.
 Please refer to [Synchronous replication](#postgresql-sync-repl}) below. | Performance impact and cost. |
 | Read-only replica | Read-only replicas can provide local access in remote regions, improving availability to potential network latency or connectivity issues. | All Write requests must be directed exclusively to the read-write cluster associated with the read-replica |
+{: caption="High availability features" caption-side="top"}

 #### Synchronous replication {{site.data.keyword.databases-for-postgresql}}
 {: #ha-synchronous-replication}

 By default, streaming replication is asynchronous.
 If the leader crashes, some transactions that were committed might not have synced to the replica, causing data loss. {{site.data.keyword.databases-for}} ensures that data loss is kept to a minimum substantial data loss; however, synchronous replication offers the ability to confirm that all changes made by a transaction have been synced to a replica.
 This ensures consistency across a cluster.
 This consistency comes from confirming that writes are written to a secondary before returning to the connecting client with `success`.
 For variables regarding synchronous replication, see [`synchronous_commit`](/docs/databases-for-postgresql?topic=databases-for-postgresql-changing-configuration#gen-settings) on the Changing Configuration page.

 Synchronous replication brings replica availability into the primary write path.
 If there is no replica to acknowledge a write, it will hang until a replica is available.
 This requires at least three members to function reliably, as synchronous replication is not supported on two-member deployments.
 You _must_ horizontally scale to at least three members before enabling synchronous replication.
-See [adding PostgreSQL members](/docs/databases-for-postgresql?topic=databases-for-postgresql-horizontal-scaling)
+See [adding PostgreSQL members](/docs/databases-for-postgresql?topic=databases-for-postgresql-horizontal-scaling).

 While unlikely, it is possible that more than one replica might become unavailable simultaneously.
 If this happens, the primary database will not be able to complete any writes until a replica comes back online, effectively blocking all write traffic to your database.
 When you decide to use synchronous replication, weigh the relative costs and benefits of higher data durability versus potential availability issues.